 An Extended Validation SSL Certificate (also referred to as EV SSL for short) is the highest SSL Certificate on the market.
 While all make levels of SSL – Extended Validation (EV), Organization Validated (OV), and Domain Validated (DV) – provide encryption and data integrity, they vary in terms of what proportion of biometric identification is involved and the way the certificates display in browsers.

 BusinessID with EV is that the premium business-class SSL Security Service visually confirms SSL certificates' very best authentication level.
 The green bar says it all.
 The website users watch when the address bar option turns green in their browsers, and therefore the organization field starts to rotate between their business name and SSL provider.

 A distributed DDoS attack may be an evil plan to disrupt regular traffic of a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.
-Distributed DDoS attacks achieve effectiveness by utilizing multiple compromised computer systems as attack traffic sources.
+Distributed DDoS attacks effectively utilize multiple compromised computer systems as attack traffic sources.
 Exploited machines can include computers and other networked resources like IoT devices.
-From a high level, a Distributed Denial of Service attack is sort of a holdup clogging up with the highway, preventing regular traffic from arriving at its desired destination.
+From a high level, a Distributed Denial of Service attack is a holdup clogging up the highway, stopping routine traffic from arriving at its desired destination.

 Like a Windows security audit on a SQL application server, an application security audit compiles an in-depth history of access and modification data for applications on the server.
 Security audit logs help guard the server against threats supported by a radical analysis of system access data.